A strong, united voice for Canadian canola

 Trade diversification in the Indo-Pacific Region

-- The Indo-Pacific is a priority region for canola market diversification.
+• The Indo-Pacific is a key region for canola market development and diversification.

-- CCC, along with industry partners, is seeking a Government of Canada-resourced Indo-Pacific Diversification Office that has the capability and the mandate to prevent and resolve market access issues in the region.
+• CCC, along with industry partners, supports a well-resourced Indo-Pacific Agriculture and Agri-Food Office that has the capability and the mandate to prevent and resolve market access issues in the region.

-- This office would be led by a multidisciplinary team of experts that work collaboratively with industry and complement existing government resources such as embassy personnel and trade commissioners.
-It should be based in the Indo-Pacific with a regional mandate and include the following:
+• This office should be led by a multidisciplinary team of experts that work collaboratively with industry and complement existing government resources including embassy personnel and trade commissioners.
+With the office to be based in Manila, CCC continues to advocate for the office to include the following:

-- Technical personnel (plant science, plant pathology, veterinarians) to deal with the growing number of market access issues arising from sanitary and phytosanitary measures;
+• Technical personnel (plant science, plant pathology, veterinarians) to deal with market access issues arising from sanitary and phytosanitary measures;